-- 2. Modify Default Gateway and Name Server (DNS) as desired.
-Note that you do not need to set both. - 3.
-To clear a value, for example remove Name Server (DNS), press the [#] key in all fields of the IP address.
+2. Modify Name Server (DNS) as desired.

+- 3. To clear a value, for example remove Name Server (DNS), press the [#] key in all fields of the IP address.
 Alternatively, ether 0 as a value for each field of the IP addresses. - 4.
 Select OK to record the new parameters in the system configuration.